Helping you identify and uproot the patterns that keep you from living the life you desire and deserve.

 Ontario Society of Registered Psychotherapists: Clinical Member

 Life challenges rarely happen in isolation.
 Anxiety, low mood, trauma, grief, and relationship stress often overlap and affect how we think, feel, and function day to day.
-These areas of focus reflect the most common concerns people seek therapy for, and they are closely connected to major life transitions, identity changes, and emotional well-being.

 Explore the website to see if my approach feels right for you.
 If it resonates, book a no-commitment consultation call.